 Every part of a tooth has a specific function for sensory or protective purposes.
 These are the four parts of a tooth:

-As the outermost part of the tooth, the enamel covers the tooth crown, and protects the tooth from decay and infection.
+As the outermost part of the tooth, the enamel covers the tooth crown and protects the tooth from decay and infection.
 Enamel is mainly composed of phosphorus and calcium, which is amazingly stronger than bone!

 Directly underneath the enamel is dentin, a calcified material protecting the inner structures of the tooth.
 It’s much softer than tooth enamel, which means it’s much more susceptible to tooth decay if the enamel were to wear away.

-Cementum “cements” or anchors the tooth root into the bone, and can be located behind the gums.
+Cementum “cement” or anchors the tooth root into the bone, and can be located behind the gums.
 This part of the tooth can decay easily if the gums are in poor shape or are suffering from gingivitis or periodontitis, so be sure to take proper care of your gums in order to protect your cementum!

-Pulp is a general term for the nerves, tissues, and vessels that deliver nutrition and sensory signals to your teeth.
+The pulp is a general term for the nerves, tissues, and vessels that deliver nutrition and sensory signals to your teeth.
 Feeling tooth pain because you drank an ice-cold beverage?
 Technically, that’s part of your pulp talking.

 Types of Teeth